eliasdejong/viperlith/docs/ARCHITECTURE.md

 ### Practically Cheating: Brotli Compression
 One of the reputes against sending full-page replacements over the network is: "But what about bandwidth?".

 Brotli is a compression algorithm similar to GZip or ZStandard, which is available by default in most browsers.
 It supports **streaming compression**, meaning we can compress HTTP responses "continuously" as they arrive.
 Crucially, the **compression context persists as long as a given response**.
 Meaning any data we send in a response can refer back and de-duplicate anything that came before it.
 Notice how well this synergizes with Datastar's encouraged use of Server Sent Events and long-lived responses.
 Under the hood, this uses HTTP/1.1's [Chunked Transfer Coding](https://en.wikipedia.org/wiki/Chunked_transfer_encoding) or more efficient mechanisms for data streaming in HTTP/2.

 An HTTP SSE response is kept open and we keep streaming HTML over it to the client.
-Even continuously re-sending the entire HTML page, no extra bytes are transmitted over the wire unless something changes.
+In practice, even when continuously re-sending the entire HTML page, no extra bytes are transmitted over the wire unless something changes.
 Over time, the bandwidth converges on only the *delta* of the page content.
-Idiomorph ensures we only touch the DOM where necessary.
+Idiomorph ensures we only touch the DOM where necessary when the content arrives.

 ### Relying on HTML for UI components
 Relying on HTML extends not only to DOM updates, but also to UI components.
 HTML5 has acquired many native features such as datetime pickers, dialogs and more.
 We can simply use this instead of building our own.
 Some examples of UI component libraries that do this are [BasecoatUI](https://basecoatui.com/), [KelpUI](https://kelpui.com/) and [DaisyUI](https://daisyui.com/).